jjvanzon/JJs-Reference-Architecture/code-style.md

 | `...Recursive`           | (Some people tend to use `Recursively` instead, probably insisting it is better grammer, but `Recursive` is shorter and not grammatically incorrect either.
 It is a characteristic, as in 'Is it *recursive*?'.)
 | `To...`                  | For conversion from one to another thing.
 Sometimes `this` is source of the conversion, for example:<br>`array.ToHashSet()`<br>Perhaps less commonly the `To` prefix is used when the `this` is not the source, for instance:<br>`MyConverter.ToHashSet(object[] array)`<br>The `Convert` or `ConvertTo` verbs might be more appropriate there:<br>`MyConverter.ConvertToHashSet(object[] array)`<br>
 | `From...`                | For conversion from one to another thing.
 A lot like `To...` executed on the dest object instead:<br>`dest.FromSource(source)`<br>The `To...` prefix might be more common, and possibly more readable.

+### Event Names / Delegate Names

+Event names and delegate names, that indicate what just happened might have the following form:

+    Deleted
+    TransactionCompleted

+Event names and delegate names, that indicate what is about to happen might have the following form:

+    Deleting
+    TransactionCompleting

+User-initiated events might not follow that pattern:

+    Click
+    DoubleClick
+    KeyPress

+Delegate names might also have the suffix `Callback` or `Delegate`:

+    ProgressInfoCallback
+    AddItemDelegate

+Sometimes the word `On` might beused:

+    OnSelectedIndexChanged
+    OnClick

+Or the prefix `Handle`:

+    HandleMouseDown

+Or the suffix `Requested`, if your event looks like a method name.

+    RemoveRequested

+Pardon the ambiguity, but the naming above can be used for the names of events, but some of them also serve well as names for methods that fire/emulate or otherwise handle the event.
+The prefix `On` for instance and the prefix `Handle` may very well be used for the methods that actually raise the event. `Fire` and `Do` might also be alternatives.

+Perhaps avoid event names that use two event-indications in the name.
+For instance `OnDragging` might be shortened to just `Dragging` or `OnDrag`. `OnMouseUp` might be shortened to just `MouseUp`, because that would be an established event name.

 ### Test Class Names to End with 'Tests'